bostontrader/bookwerx-ui-elm/README.md

 The fundamental goal in reporting is to determine the balance of an account as of a particular date (a stock) or the amount that an account has changed during a time period (a flow).
 Building on that we want to do the same for any particular category of accounts.

-Conceptually, this is very easy to do.
-Ask the API to provide a list of _all_ distributions, and then filter, fold, map, fiddle with recursion or whatever it takes to gyrate the data into a format that you like.
-In fact, that's basically what we do.
-API only provides distributions and its the UI's responsibility to figure out how to present this info.

 ## Linting

 There are a variety of conditions that the pedantic reader might fret about.
 Such as currencies or accounts that are not used, transactions that have zero distributions, and so on.
-Although harmless, their mere existance will doubtlessly disturb your sleep.
+Although harmless, their mere existence will doubtlessly disturb your sleep.
 Crank up the linter and put these things out of your misery.

 ## I18N

 Most of the UI has translations for Chinese and Pinyin.
-This is mostly to demonstrate the ability to change the UI language, on the fly, via a setting.

 ## Basic Architecture